 He states that he’s not really a big risk-taker.
 He’s stable, predictable, and reliable.
 He loves exercising and has a routine that helps his stress.

 He avoids changing things up too much, but if he could change one thing about their marriage, it would be their sex life.
 But he can deal with it even if it doesn’t change.
 That’s what happens – yes?

 So – what’s the problem?

 Diane is lonely.
-Diane is not miserable but she sure as heck is not happy.
-And, even though she’s tried to talk to Jack about this a couple of times – he swears that today is the first time he’s heard of it.
+Diane is not miserable, but she sure as hell is not happy.
+And, even though she’s tried to talk to Jack a few times, he swears today is the first time he’s heard of it.

 I’m guessing that in the next 10 or so minutes I’ll hear Diane say “I love him, but I’m not in love with him.”

 She doesn’t want to ruin the kid’s lives by leaving him – after all – he’s Mr Good Guy – the neighbours might think she is crazy for leaving him.